 Saxo signs up to the FX Global Code of Conduct

-We are proud to announce that Saxo Bank, parent company of Saxo Capital Markets has signed up to the FX Global Code of Conduct ("the Code"), which is aimed at improving industry standards and promoting best practice among FX market participants.
+We are proud to announce that Saxo has signed up to the FX Global Code of Conduct (“the Code”), which is aimed at improving industry standards and promoting best practice among FX market participants.
 Signing the FX Global Code – as well as publishing our Enhanced Disclosure page – aligns with Saxo’s commitment to higher industry standards.

 The Code, which has been developed around six core principles crucial to the FX ecosystem, will ensure that trading of FX instruments is supported by appropriate elements of integrity and transparency.
 Furthermore, by placing proportionate levels of responsibility among market participants and providing a robust structure for future review and collaboration, the Code will engender greater confidence in the FX market and be crucial to re-building the trust between market participants and end clients.

-Kim Fournais, CEO and co-founder of Saxo Bank Group, said:
+Kim Fournais, CEO and co-founder of Saxo Bank, said:

 “We are proud to have been given the opportunity to participate as a member of the Bank of England’s FX Joint Standing Committee in reviewing and drafting this important and unprecedented industry-wide initiative.
 We take pride in being at the forefront driving transparency and signing the Code as well as publishing the Enhanced Disclosure as a proof of the full alignment of interest between Saxo Bank and our clients.
 It is a means of promoting integrity and trust and is a point of orientation for clients when choosing a facilitator”.

-Commenting on the Code, Kurt vom Scheidt, Global Head of FX, Saxo Bank Group, said:
+Commenting on the Code, Kurt vom Scheidt, Global Head of FX, Saxo Bank, said: